 Basic net loss per common share is determined by dividing the net loss by the weighted-average number of common shares outstanding during the period, without consideration of common stock equivalents.
 Diluted net loss per share is computed by dividing the net loss by the weighted-average number of common stock equivalents outstanding for the period.
 The treasury stock method is used to determine the dilutive effect of the Company's stock option grants and RSUs.

-The following common stock equivalents were excluded in the calculation of diluted loss per share because their effect could be anti-dilutive as applied to the loss from operations for the three months ended March 31, 2020 and 2019:
+The following awards were excluded in the calculation of diluted loss per share because their effect could be anti-dilutive as applied to the loss from operations for the three months ended March 31, 2021 and 2020: